 -I used to be a talibé myself.
 But I was fortunate enough to have parents who would not allow me to beg in return for the Qur’anic education.
 They paid for the classes I attended even though they did not have much money.

 At the same time, Zeus grew up seeing fellow-talibés experience all sorts of vulnerabilities.
 Back then as well as nowadays, those boys usually come from impoverished communities of peul tribe in Northern Senegal (from Pador and Matam region) or even from neighbouring Mali or Guinea-Bissau.
-Often parents hoped that the Qur’anic education and living in a city would give their sons better life opportunities or a chance to earn money – quite a rare occurrence in the villages.
+Often, their parents hoped that the Qur’anic education and living in a city would give their sons better life opportunities or a chance to earn money – quite a rare occurrence in the villages.
 Or simply they have one too many mouth to feed at home, and they could happily live without one of them.

 The tradition of sending boys to Quranic schools is probably as old as Islam in Western Africa itself, but it only inadvertently shows the tragic social and economic transformations of the modern times.
 In the past, aspiring boys from well-off families could afford to pay the teacher for their studies, while the children from less fortunate families helped marabouts on their piece of land.
 This work was traditionally perceived as a form of compensation to the scholar for his effort and knowledge transfer.
 It also formed a part of curriculum, ingraining values of patience, hard work and humility onto a disciple.